Homemade low FODMAP granola recipe packed full of oats, seeds and walnuts for a healthy breakfast. Vegan and gluten-free.

 - 1/4 cup | 2oz | 60ml melted coconut oil if solid, put in the microwave for 30 seconds

 - Preheat oven to 300ºF/ 150ºC.

-- Measure oats, quinoa, flax, pecans, pumpkin seeds, zest, salt and cinnamon into a big bowl.
+- Measure oats, walnuts and seeds into a big bowl.

 - Add the maple syrup, sugar and oil and stir until well blended.